 For a luxurious experience, snap some day passes to the Shock Top Terrace.
 This members-only lounge and bar pairs gourmet rink fare like California-style pizza with citrusy, ice-cold Shock Top beer.

 The Ducks will soon be sharing their home! ocV!BE, a $3 billion, 115-acre, mixed-use community and live entertainment district, is coming to Anaheim.
-An endeavor of the Samueli Family (owners of the Ducks), this sustainable and transit-oriented district is scheduled to open in 2024 and be fully completed by the 2028 Olympics when Honda Center hosts indoor volleyball.
+An endeavor of the Samueli Family (owners of the Ducks), this sustainable and transit-oriented district is scheduled to be fully completed by the 2028 Olympics when Honda Center hosts indoor volleyball.

 No matter where you see a game, you’re in for some excitement, and if you cheer for the Ducks, you’ll be adopted as an Orange County local.